VeronikaSindeikyte/Manaus-hotel-React-project/README.md

 # Manaus-hotel

 A small react project for learning the structure of react layouts, components and pages.
-Design was using figma example.
+Design written using figma example.

 ## Home page:
 ![image](https://github.com/user-attachments/assets/e89d5057-a901-4b5d-a4cd-7790517919b5)